 - The Market for AI in healthcare and/or the Market for Virtual Coaching in healthcare.

 The task force wants to explore to what extent digital therapeutics is dependent on AI.
 For a view of the linkage between these two technologies see a three-part video of a presentation by EHTEL honorary member, John Crawford.

 Digital therapeutics is an area of digital health that is now coming to the fore.
 Therapeutics is about providing treatments, therapies, and drugs.
 This digital form of therapeutics is clearly based on digital technologies.
 The interventions offered are based on high-quality software and programs.
 Digital therapeutics has traditionally been used to support people with chronic conditions.
+Germany, as one example country, has been making progress in this field.
 It can especially help people with preliminary symptoms of a serious condition to avoid the condition or minimise its effects.
 Key questions now are: How can digital therapeutics be used as patients move from the hospital to home?
 How can it function in the home?
 How can it use a range of different types of healthcare data?